 AFM is a widely used technique in life science, chemistry and materials research, where the structures and processes at micro and nanoscale are of interest.

 MikroMasch offers AFM probes and test structures.

-The probe is a key part of any AFM experiment.
-One of the most important characteristics of a probe is its sharpness, that determines the resolution.
-Extremelly sharp probes with subnanometer radius can provide true submolecular resolution in ambient conditions.
-Any probe also have to provide means to transfer the force signal to the AFM system.
+The AFM probe is a key part of any AFM experiment.
+One of the most important characteristics of an AFM probe is its sharpness, that determines the resolution.
+Extremelly sharp AFM probes with subnanometer radius can provide true submolecular resolution in ambient conditions.
+Any AFM probe also has to provide means to transfer the force signal to the AFM system.

 The test structures provide means to check the system performance in many aspects.
 In combination with special techniques, the test structures can be used for calibration purposes.

-Basically a chip is a relatively large piece of silicon to which one or several cantilevers are attached (see Fig.).
-Cantilevers (or just levers) are thin beams of silicon or silicon nitride.
+Basically a chip is a relatively large piece of silicon to which one or several AFM cantilevers are attached (see Fig.).
+AFM cantilevers (or just levers) are thin beams of silicon or silicon nitride.
 They usually have rectangular or triangular shape and well-defined mechanical properties.
-Finally, a tip is a very sharp protrusion at the end of a cantilever, although cantilevers themselves are often referred to as 'tips' as in 'contact tips', for example.
+Finally, an AFM tip is a very sharp protrusion at the end of a cantilever, although AFM cantilevers themselves are often referred to as 'tips' as in 'contact tips', for example.

-Our products are compatible with the microscopes of all major SPM manufacturers, including Bruker (Veeco, Digital Instruments, ThermoMicroscopes), Agilent, Asylum Research, JEOL, PSIA, Burleigh, and others.
-Note that to use cantilevers in ThermoMicroscopes SPM you need to mount them first.
+Our AFM probes are compatible with the microscopes of all major SPM manufacturers, including Bruker (Veeco, Digital Instruments, ThermoMicroscopes), Agilent, Asylum Research, JEOL, PSIA, Burleigh, and others.
+Note that to use AFM cantilevers in ThermoMicroscopes SPM you need to mount them first.